Motel Inn

 The former Milestone Mo-Tel, San Luis Obispo, California, 2005.

-The Motel Inn (originally known as the Milestone Mo-Tel), located in San Luis Obispo, California, United States, was the first "motel" in the world, and the origin of that word, from "Mo-Tel", which is a play on the word "hotel" by combining the words "motor hotel".
-It opened on December 12, 1925, and closed in 1991.
-The Apple Farm Inn, located next door, is expanding and incorporating parts of the original hotel that are still standing into additional rooms.
+The Motel Inn in San Luis Obispo, California, United States, was the first "motel" in the world, and the origin of that word, from "Mo-Tel", which is a portmanteau "hotel" by combining the words "motor hotel".
+Originally known as the Milestone Mo-Tel, it opened on December 12, 1925, and closed in 1991.